 Generating website traffic using RSS-to-email services

-Not too long ago, I published content in regards to the one action that small businesses often fail to take when launching their website.
+Not too long ago, I published content in regard to the one action that small businesses often fail to take when launching their website.

-Hopefully you took a moment to not only read the post and view the video tutorial, but my hope is that you made and took time to implement your very own mailing list subscription for your website.
+Hopefully, you took a moment to not only read the post and view the video tutorial, but my hope is that you made and took the time to implement your very own mailing list subscription for your website.